Surabaya metropolitan area: Transportation

 Surabaya metropolitan area has air connection via Juanda International Airport.

 Surabaya metropolitan area has five commuter rail services with the network similar with KRL Commuterline in Jakarta metropolitan area.
 The services connects Surabaya city center to the neighboring cities and regency in the area.

 The Suroboyo Bus city bus is serving Surabaya, using plastic waste as a form of payment.
-Eversince May 2022, however, direct payment using plastic bottles on the bus has been terminated and plastic waste has to be exchanged in designated points beforehand.
+Ever since May 2022, however, direct payment using plastic bottles on the bus has been terminated and plastic waste has to be exchanged in designated points beforehand.